-The Japanese manufacturing model came to the forefront in the 1980s6 as part of the race to make cars more quickly at lower costs, solving one crisis, but eventually driving the industry to its to negotiate contracts that require all members who benefit from the contract to pay union dues.
+The Japanese manufacturing model came to the forefront in the 1980s6 as part of the race to make cars more quickly at lower costs, solving one crisis, but eventually driving the industry to its from the contract to pay union dues.
 These laws are presented as giving individuals the right to decide if they want to join the union, and in reality are a way for employers to promote disunity among the workers in an organized shop.

-^{5.} Maquiladoras are foreign-owned factories in Mexico where cheap labor assembles duty/tariff free products for export and consumption outside of the country
+5 Maquiladoras are foreign-owned factories in Mexico where cheap labor assembles duty/tariff free products for export and consumption outside of the country

-^{6.} Japanese carmaker Toyota even tried to demonstrate the superiority of its model on US soil, opening a joint venture plant in Fremont, California with General Motors in 1984, a unionized shop.
+6 Japanese carmaker Toyota even tried to demonstrate the superiority of its model on US soil, opening a joint venture plant in Fremont, California with General Motors in 1984, a unionized shop.
 Winning over shop leaders to the Toyota way, the plant still faltered until it was shuttered in 2010.
 Toyota went on to build several manufacturing plants in the US, but none of them were ever unionized: organized workers made production less "lean."